LumenRadio/miramesh-freertos-examples/nrf_network_sender/README.md

-The integration parameters are configured in `config/MiraMeshConfig.h` and the code is in the `miramesh_integration` directory.
+The integration parameters are configured in `config/MiraMeshConfig.h` and the code is in the `../nrf_common/miramesh_integration` directory.

 `network_sender_task.c` is the example application using MiraMesh, `main.c` is almost unchanged from the blinky_freertos example.